illindima/Shell-Helpers/README.md

-## Shell utillities for different purposes
+## Shell utilities for different purposes